smriti-joshi/dicom2dce/README.md

 A DICOM processing pipeline to take you from messy DICOM folders to consistent DCE-MRI NIfTI sequences.
 Currently, the pipeline focuses on processing Breast DCE-MRI data.
 There are two components: an **Automatic Pipeline** to process the data, followed by an **Interactive Manual Review** for flagged cases.

+Note: In this current version, it assumes that there is only one timepoint (series corresponding to one Study Date) per patient.
+Working on integrating multiple timepoints!
 ## 📤 Output

 ### Directory Structure